 CFP® CE Courses

-We are pleased to offer you a terrific selection of retirement-specific professional development courses in a variety of topics and media formats.
-New courses by the retirement industry's leading experts are added on a monthly basis.
+We are pleased to offer you a terrific selection of retirement-specific professional development courses in a variety of media formats.
+New courses are added on a monthly basis.

 Individual courses are worth 1 - 2 CFP® CE within topic categories, most for $39 each.
 Newsletters are FREE, and also worth 1 - 2 CFP® for each issue.
 If you would like us to report CFP® CE credit please be sure upon checkout to select the CFP® Reporting Option from the dropdown menu and to provide your CFP® Certification ID number.